-[Regulation 131 amended in Gazette 22 Dec 1998 p.
+[Regulation 131 amended: Gazette 22 Dec 1998 p.
 6848; 31 Oct 2012 p.
 5235.]

 132. Entitlements after work accidents

 (1) Any officer, member, operations room attendant, direct brigade alarm technician or hose and extinguisher serviceman who has established a claim under the Workers’ Compensation and Injury Management Act 1981, by reason of personal injury by accident arising out of or in the course of his employment shall be entitled to leave of absence from duty, and shall receive during the period of incapacity such sum weekly as shall, together with any weekly amount received as compensation under the Workers’ Compensation and Injury Management Act 1981, be equal to the amount of his weekly wages.